Pavel Bořkovec

-Pavel Bořkovec (10 June 1894, in Prague – 22 July 1972, in Prague) was a Czech composer and music teacher.
+Pavel Bořkovec (10 June 1894 – 22 July 1972) was a Czech composer and music teacher.

+Life

-Bořkovec studied at the Prague Conservatory under Josef Suk.
+Bořkovec was born on 10 June 1894 in Prague.
+He studied at the Prague Conservatory under Josef Suk.
 From 1946 to 1967 he taught at the Academy of Musical Arts in Prague.
 His students there included Pavel Blatný, Jiří Pauer, Vladimír Sommer, Petr Eben, Jan Klusák and Jan Truhlář.
 Among his compositions are two operas, two piano concertos, a concerto grosso, a ballet, and five string quartets.
 His work was also part of the music event in the art competition at the 1932 Summer Olympics.

+Bořkovec died on 22 July 1972 in Prague.